 - have a serious heart condition and are pregnant

-People who are classed as clinically extremely vulnerable will have received a letter from their GP and are highly advised to shield to protect themselves from COVID-19.
+People who are classed as clinically extremely vulnerable will have received a letter from their GP.
+They are highly advised to take extra precautions to keep themselves safe.

 Moderate risk – clinically vulnerable